 1. The High-Quality Headshot: Your First Impression

 Your primary profile photo is the cornerstone of your entire Hinge presence.
 This single image determines whether someone explores your profile or swipes left in a split second.
-Data shows that forward-facing headshots get up to 102% more likes.
+According to trushot.app dating photo data (2026), candid shots are 15% more likely to be liked than posed photos, and black and white photos are 106% more likely to be liked, though only 3% of users use them.
+Forward-facing headshots specifically get up to 102% more likes, according to our dating app photo statistics.

 The ideal primary photo should: